narvidas/inertium/docs/scrollable-habits-design.md

 ### Testing

-- 7 tests for settings slice
 - 11 tests for ScrollableHabitsScreen
+- Settings toggle behavior covered by ProfileScreen integration tests
-- All 39 tests pass (including 14 original HabitsScreen tests + 7 CalendarStrip tests)
+- All 49 tests pass across the test suite

+### UX Enhancements

+1. **Real-time Month Header**: Month/year header updates during scroll with 50ms debounce, giving immediate feedback about temporal position while swiping.

+2. **Text Fade During Scroll**: Habit item text fades to 20% opacity when scrolling (100ms fade out, 300ms fade in), providing clear "data in flux" feedback while keeping grid structure visible.

+3. **Click-to-Snap Navigation**: Tapping any day in the calendar strip snaps the view to that day's week (Monday), making navigation more intuitive.

+4. **Animated Scroll Sync**: When calendar strip scroll ends, habit rows animate smoothly to the new position rather than jumping.

 ### Known Limitations

-1. **Goal Progress**: Currently shows goal progress for the last 7 days around today, regardless of scroll position.
-A future enhancement could compute this based on visible week.
+1. **Goal Progress**: Currently shows goal progress for the visible week only when aligned to a Monday.
+When scrolled to mid-week, goal progress is hidden.

-2. **Month Header**: The month/year header is static (shows current month).
-Could be enhanced to update based on scroll position.

-3. **Snap-to-day**: Scrolling is completely free.
-Could add snap-to-week or snap-to-day behavior.

-4. **Infinite Scroll**: Currently limited to ±60 days from today.
-Could implement true infinite scroll with dynamic data loading.
+2. **Infinite Scroll**: Buffer dynamically extends (±90 days initially, +30 days when approaching edges) but has practical limits.
+True infinite scroll could be implemented with more sophisticated data loading.